-You decided you want to buy a motorhome.
+You decided you want to buy, or trade-in, a motorhome.
 Congrats!
 Deciding on a motorized RV is a first step in the RV buying process that will narrow your choices when you hit the dealer showroom.
 Once you’ve made that decision, your choices have narrowed to three types of RVs: Class A, Class B, or Class C.

 Many RV shoppers go back and forth debating Class A vs. Class C. This is a common fork in the road and we’re here to help.
 Let’s take a look at what both of these motorhomes have in common.
 Then, let’s take a closer look at where they differ—it’s the differences that will help you confidently decide which type is right for you.